Day 1: Arrival in Arusha

 Market Visit: Stroll through the lively market, where you’ll find fresh produce, spices, crafts, and textiles—perfect for souvenirs.

-Cultural Experiences: Interact with artisans, learn traditional crafts like wood carving and basket weaving, and try making your own art.
+Cultural Experiences: Interact with artisans, learn traditional crafts like wood carving and basket weaving, and try making your art.

-Later head back to Arusha for an onward flight to Zanzibar arriving in stone town for relaxation.
+Later, head back to Arusha for an onward flight to Zanzibar, arriving in Stone Town for relaxation.

-Meal Plan: Breakfast, Lunch & Dinner
+Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Tembo Hotel | Comfort Level: Mid-range

 After a leisurely breakfast, enjoy a guided walk through the vibrant streets of Stone Town, where Arabic, Indian, and British architectural styles blend harmoniously, creating a rich cultural tapestry.
 Discover Kanga Street and learn about the significance and traditional uses of the colorful Kanga fabrics.
 Your exploration will also take you to the historic Slave Chambers, the bustling market, and the iconic Old Fort of Zanzibar.